py5coding/py5book/reference/py5tools_live_coding_activate.md

 The `always_rerun_setup` will rerun the Sketch's current `setup()` function each time a notebook cell is updated, even if the `setup()` function did not change.
 Be aware this update feature will be triggered even if the executed code has nothing to do with py5.

-The `activate_keyboard_shortcuts` will activate convenient keyboard shortcuts for quickly creating screenshots and code achives.
-These will be saved to an `archive` subdirectory, unless if the `archive_dir` parameter sets the save directory to another location.
+The `activate_keyboard_shortcuts` will activate convenient keyboard shortcuts for quickly creating screenshots and code archives.
+These will be saved to an `archive` subdirectory, unless the `archive_dir` parameter sets the save directory to another location.

 Look at the online ["Live Coding"](/content/live_coding) documentation to learn more.